All Products

 Select the scope of data sources to replace

-1. Set the data source type.
+1. Set data source type.

-2. Add selection rules.
+2. Add scoping rules.

-3. Configure the selection scope.
+3. Configure the scope.

-1. Set rule configuration items.
+1. Set the rule configuration items.

 Note

-Set the replacement configuration items and values
+Set replacement items and values

 Note